findtharun/dsa-central-101/Trees/Readme.md

 * Height of a node: The height of a node can be defined as the length of the longest path from the node to a leaf node of the tree.
 * Degree of a Node: The total count of subtrees attached to that node is called the degree of the node.
 The degree of a leaf node must be 0.

+Note : Trees have Only Height, Depth is only for Node.

 ```
 The degree of a tree is the maximum degree of a node among all the nodes in the tree.
 ```